javikr/Easy-Game-Center-Swift/README.md

 * Swift
 * Submit, Save, Retrieve any Game Center leaderboards, achievements in only one line of code.
-* Save in cache GKachievements & GKachievementsDescription automatically refreshed
+* GKachievements & GKachievementsDescription are save in cache and automatically refreshed
 * (New delegate function) When player is connected or not etc...
-* Most of the functions CallBack (Handler, completion)
+* Most of the functions callBack (Handler, completion)
 * Useful methods and properties by use Singleton (EasyGameCenter.exampleFunction)
 * Just drag and drop the files into your project (EasyGameCenter.swift)
+* Easy Game Center is asynchronous
 * Frequent updates to the project based on user issues and requests
+* Example project
 * Easily contribute to the project :)
-* Example project
 * More is coming ...
 (Challenges etc..)

 ## Requirements